goyalsachin136/CardsGame/README.md

-All of the api calls(backedn data store) are in apiCalls folder
+All of the api calls(backend data store) are in apiCalls folder

 Images and sound used are in assets folder